How to Explore the Jonathan Run Trail at Ohiopyle State Park

 - The trail can be quite muddy after rainfall and snowmelt.
 Plan appropriate footwear!

 - This trail could be considered easy-moderate until trying to reach any of the falls on Jonathan Run.
-The side paths to the falls should be considered difficult.
+We’d consider the side paths to the falls as difficult, especially to the lower falls.

-- This is an out and back trail.
-Remember, you will have to retrace any steps that you take, so don’t go down anything you don’t think you can make it back up.
+- This is an out-and-back trail.
+Remember, you will have to retrace any steps that you take.
+Don’t go down any trail you don’t think you can make it back up.

 Other Spots to Visit in Ohiopyle State Park